 Website

-The website managed by the AUCTIONEERS and on which the online auction is conducted
+The website managed by the AUCTIONEERS and on which the online auction is conducted.

 Words in small capitals have the special meanings defined in the Glossary.

 The auction conduct conditions (as supplemented or varied by condition A6, if applicable) are a compulsory section of the Common Auction Conditions.
 They cannot be disapplied or varied without our agreement, even by a condition purporting to replace the Common Auction Conditions in their entirety.